mvolkmann/blog/src/swift/swift-lang.md

             print("didSet: new value = \(score)")
             if score < 5 {
                 // Notify subscribers of the change.
-                objectWillChange.send()
+                // This is an explicit alternative to adding the
+                // @Published property wrapper to the score property. objectWillChange.send()
             } else {
                 print("didSet: reset to old value")